pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 With this in mind, let's review the server-side code.

 # Creating the server
-The `app.js` file will contain the server code of the app.
+The `app.js` file will contain code for the server.
 Start by importing the dependencies:
 ```javascript
 var express = require('express');
 var app = express();